gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 title:  "Use SVG to optimize non-vectorial images"
 date:   2015-07-31 12:17:00
 categories: image-optim
-excerpt: for image optimization freaks
+excerpt: an optimization technic for image optimization freaks
 comments: true
 ---

-*An optimization technic for image optimization freaks*
+*An optimization technic for image optimization freaks.*

 This morning, you need to add to some website an image that contains both a photography and text.
 Pretty easy to do with your favorite image editor.